-Subsequent to December 31, 2007, the Legislature of the State of Minnesota (the Legislature) enacted legislation providing for a \$4.9 million evidence-based study of workers' lung health to be performed by the University of Minnesota.
+During its 2008 session, the Legislature of the State of Minnesota (the Legislature) enacted legislation providing for a \$4.9 million evidence-based study of workers' lung health to be performed by the University of Minnesota.
 The Minnesota Governor signed this legislation on April 28, 2008.
-The Plan is to provide the funding for this study and a transfer of \$4.9 million to the general fund of the State of Minnesota will be made by June 30, 2008.
+The Plan is to provide the funding for this study.

-In addition, the Legislature also approved a \$10 million transfer from the Plan to the State of Minnesota to be made by June 30, 2009.
+The Legislature also approved an additional \$10 million to be transferred from the Plan to the State of Minnesota.
 The Minnesota Governor signed this legislation on May 29, 2008.